- About us

 - Our technological platforms

-Accueil The Leukemia Institute, the leading leukemia treatment center in France (Care page) Our clinical research Participate in a clinical trialParticipate in a clinical trial
+Accueil Care for patients with leukemia and related disorders Our clinical research Participate in a clinical trialParticipate in a clinical trial

 ...Clinical research aims to improve medical knowledge and healthcare.
 It allows new treatments, medical devices, diagnostic methods, and care approaches to be evaluated.